 Constructions: The demigod is able to produce constructions of any type and size with a thought.
 They can erect marvellous palaces, tall towers and deep dungeons simply by willing it to be so.
 All worksmanship is of the highest quality, though the assistance of an architect or mason to help design constructions may improve things.
 This power extends to the contents of constructions - furniture, beds, fountains, and so on.

 Finally, a demigod with a divine realm always has a place of sanctuary to return to.
-At will, a demigod may transport themselves and up to 50 pounds per divine rank to their realm at any time, though they must return by their own means.
+At will, a demigod may open a Gate to their personal realm (as per the 9th-level spell), though they must return by their own means.
 This is a divine power, and cannot be blocked by faerzress or common sorcery - only magic of great might or the will of a stronger god may hold it at bay.
-They can also see into their realm at all times simply by willing it to be so; this effect is akin to Clairaudience and Clairvoyance.
+Demigods can also see into their realm at all times simply by willing it to be so; this effect is akin to Clairaudience and Clairvoyance.

 Once a demigod reaches Rank 7, they become a deity proper, albeit a lesser one.
 They ascend beyond their mortal form and merge with their personal realm on the Outer Planes - if they have not established one, it is created anew.
 From this point forward, they will never truly leave their realm again.
 In ascending to godhood, the impurities of their former existence are burned away and they become an entity of pure belief, a living archetype, which can exist only in the Outer Planes.